Louise Hay: Early life

+Career

+Hay said that about this time she found the First Church of Religious Science on 48th Street, which taught her the transformative power of thought.
+Hay studied the New Thought works of "positive thinking" authors.
+One was Florence Scovel Shinn who believed that positive thinking could change people's material circumstances, and the other, Religious Science founder Ernest Holmes who taught that positive thinking could heal the body.

-By Hay's account, in the early 1970s she became a Religious Science practitioner.
+In the early 1970s Hay became a Religious Science practitioner.
 In this role she led people in spoken affirmations, which she believed would cure their illnesses, and became popular as a workshop leader.
-She also recalled how she had studied Transcendental Meditation with the Maharishi Mahesh Yogi at the Maharishi International University in Fairfield, Iowa.
+She also studied Transcendental Meditation with Maharishi Mahesh Yogi at Maharishi International University in Fairfield, Iowa.

-Hay described how in 1977 or 1978 she was diagnosed with "incurable" vaginal cancer, and how she came to the conclusion that by holding on to her resentment for her childhood abuse and rape she had contributed to its onset.
-She reported how she had refused conventional medical treatment, and began a regime of forgiveness, coupled with therapy, nutrition, reflexology, and occasional colonic enemas.
-She claimed in the interview that she rid herself of the cancer by this method, but, while swearing to its truth, admitted that she had outlived every doctor who could confirm this story.
+Hay described how in 1977 or 1978 she was diagnosed with "incurable" cervical cancer, and how she came to the conclusion that by holding on to her resentment for her childhood abuse and rape she had contributed to its onset.
+She reported how she had refused conventional medical treatment, and began a regimen of forgiveness, coupled with therapy, nutrition, reflexology, and occasional colonic enemas.
+She said in the interview that she rid herself of the cancer by this method, but, while swearing to its truth, admitted that she had outlived every doctor who could confirm her story.

 In 1976, Hay wrote and self-published her first book, Heal Your Body, which began as a small pamphlet containing a list of different bodily ailments and their "probable" metaphysical causes.
 This pamphlet was later enlarged and extended into her book You Can Heal Your Life, published in 1984.
 In February 2008, it was fourth on the New York Times paperback advice bestsellers list.

-Around the same time she began leading support groups for people living with HIV/AIDS, which she called "Hay Rides".
+Around the same time she began "Hay Rides" by leading support groups for people living with HIV/AIDS.
 These grew from a few people in her living room to hundreds of men in a large hall in West Hollywood, California.
 Her work with AIDS patients drew fame and she was invited to appear on The Oprah Winfrey Show and The Phil Donahue Show in the same week, in March 1988.
-Following this, You Can Heal Your Life immediately landed on the New York Times bestseller list.
+Following this, You Can Heal Your Life immediately landed on The New York Times bestseller list.
 More than 50 million copies sold around the world in over 30 languages and it also has been made into a movie.
 You Can Heal Your Life is also included in the book 50 Self-Help Classics for being significant in its field.
 It is often described as a part of the New Age movement.

-Hay wrote, on page 225 of her book (December 2008 printing), that it has "... sold more than thirty five million copies".
+Hay wrote that it has "... sold more than thirty-five million copies".
 It was announced in 2011 that You Can Heal your Life had reached 40 million sales.

-Hay died in her sleep on the morning of August 30, 2017, at age 90.
+See page 225 of her book (December 2008 printing).